Abd-el-madjid/hate-speech-detector/README.md

 ## Features
 - **Real-time content moderation**: Automatically detects offensive language or hate speech in user-submitted text.
-- **Scalability**: Built with a microservices architecture to support multiple concurrent requests.
 - **User feedback system**: Allows users to provide feedback, helping improve the model's performance over time.
 - **Deep Learning Model**: Uses advanced NLP models, such as transformers, to classify text into